randirose/week-3-challenge/README.md

 I learned a lot writing this code!
 The main portion was to write the "generatePassword" function that is called in the "writePassword" function that was provided for us in the starter code.
 There was a lot of trial and error to get to the final result but it was super fun and satisfying to get to the final result!
 I learned a lot about how to use the concatenation operator / method, the prompt and confirm commands for user inputs, and the math.random function.
 I also learned a little about event listeners even though we haven't quite gotten there in class yet and that code was provided for us (though I did add an additional event listener to this code).

+## User Story

+AS AN employee with access to sensitive data
+I WANT to randomly generate a password that meets certain criteria
+SO THAT I can create a strong password that provides greater security

+## Acceptance Criteria

+GIVEN I need a new, secure password
+WHEN I click the button to generate a password
+THEN I am presented with a series of prompts for password criteria
+WHEN prompted for password criteria
+THEN I select which criteria to include in the password
+WHEN prompted for the length of the password
+THEN I choose a length of at least 8 characters and no more than 128 characters
+WHEN asked for character types to include in the password
+THEN I confirm whether or not to include lowercase, uppercase, numeric, and/or special characters
+WHEN I answer each prompt
+THEN my input should be validated and at least one character type should be selected
+WHEN all prompts are answered
+THEN a password is generated that matches the selected criteria
+WHEN the password is generated
+THEN the password is either displayed in an alert or written to the page

 ## Table of Contents